Benhgift/micro-color-clock/readme.md

 #Micropython Flashy Clock

+Quickstart: Put your free key from https://timezonedb.com/ into the `key` variable in config.py.
+Then upload all these files and open up a webrepl and type `main_loop()`

 Using an adafruit feather esp8266 and a NeoPixel board you can make it flash a color at an interval so that you always know what time it is.
 I put this behind my monitor.

 To upload the code, start a micropython repl by going here: